 The Troop meets weekly at the River Glen Presbyterian Church from 7:00 to 8:30 p.m. on Thursday, except during the summer, when we meet every other week.
 The Troop schedules a campout at least once a month, year round.
 Parents are encouraged to camp with us.
 At troop meetings we work on planning for outings and advancements.
 Besides rank advancements, we usually work with a counselor on a merit badge each month.

 We attend a weeklong summer camp, usually in late June, in Michigan.
 This is a good opportunity for boys to earn outdoor merit badges and really become comfortable with camping out.
 A High-adventure program, lasting 7 to 15 days is scheduled every year in late July or early August.
 These are very physical and only for 'seasoned scouts.'
 Scouts must be at least 13 year old (or 14 if required), First Class or above and approved by the adult leadership attending the program that year.
 Various merit badges may be required and will vary depending on the program.
 Physicals are required for each of these activities.
-In recent years we have done sailing in Key West, whitewater rafting in West Virginia, canoeing in the Boundary Waters of Canada, and backpacking at Philmont Scout Ranch in New Mexico in 2006, 2009, 2011, 2012.
-We are currently planning a return trip to the Boundary Waters in 2014 and to Philmont in 2015.
+In recent years we have done sailing in Key West, whitewater rafting in West Virginia, canoeing in the Boundary Waters of Canada in 2010 and 2014, and backpacking at Philmont Scout Ranch in New Mexico in 2006, 2009, 2011, 2012.
+We are currently planning a return trip to Philmont in 2015.